The Low-Code/No-Code Movement Builds in Speech Technology

 Today, much of the testing, checking for bugs, and moving to other platforms and environments can be automated, but even more significant in the world of application development is the meteoric rise of low-code/no-code platforms.
 Low-code/no-code platforms are suddenly showing up in a variety of industries, including speech technology, enabling much faster development of new solutions or changes to existing ones with easy-to-use building blocks.
 This has democratized application development, taking it out of the exclusive domain of the IT department.

-“Low-code technology is geared toward citizen developers who do not have good knowledge of software development but understand what business logic they need,” says Preetpal Dadiala, vice president of Persistent Systems, a company that has offered no-code/low-code solutions for 15 years.
+"Low-code technology is geared toward citizen developers who do not have good knowledge of software development but understand what business logic they need," says Preetpal Singh, senior vice president of intelligent automation at Persistent Systems, a company that has offered no-code/low-code solutions for 15 years.

-Beyond the ease of use, another reason for the growth of no-code/low-code solutions in speech and other technologies is improved acceptance by corporate executives, according to Dadiala.
+Beyond the ease of use, another reason for the growth of no-code/low-code solutions in speech and other technologies is improved acceptance by corporate executives, according to Singh.

 “They used to have some serious concerns on the security side,” he explains.
 “They were also very worried if these platforms would have the capability to address all of their customer experience needs.”